UoA-eResearch/vmhandbook/_doc/drive-globus.md

 [See here for documentation](https://support.nesi.org.nz/hc/en-gb/articles/4409792460815-New-Globus-endpoint-makes-it-easier-to-transfer-large-data-sets-to-from-NeSI-HPC-Platform).

-If you want your research drive accessible as a globus end point, please [open a servicenow request with us](https://eresearch-dashboard.auckland.ac.nz/service/research-storage/request), specifying "existing" storage, and providing
+If you want your research drive accessible as a globus end point, please [submit a request](https://eresearch-dashboard.auckland.ac.nz/service/research-storage/request), specifying "existing" storage, and providing
 1. the name of your research drive
 2. the usernames (UPI) of those on your team who need globus access to this drive